You can create ads built for faster approval , and we can tell you how.

-Thanks to the recent changes taking place in Facebook Ad guidelines and a more strict ad approval process, we’d like to formally welcome you to the land of confusion.
+Thanks to a long list of Facebook Ad guidelines and strict ad approval process, many marketers using Facebook advertising tools enter the land of confusion.

 Population: 90% of Facebook Advertisers.

 When working with Facebook Ads, it’s been always been difficult to find answers when you run into trouble.
-Dealing with disapproved ads is no exception.
+Dealing with Facebook ads that haven't been approved is no exception.

 With little information provided from Facebook, you can often end up wasting time, money and ultimately, after enough disapprovals, can risk your ad account being flagged.

-This can be extremely frustrating and can leave you feeling hopeless.
+This can be extremely frustrating and leave you feeling hopeless about your ad performance.
 No one, I repeat no one, enjoys seeing the tiny red warning sign pop up in the account (or worse their inbox).

-Luckily, we’ve seen a lot of disapprovals, for a variety of different reasons, and we’ve been able to find workarounds—now, we want to offer up some advice.
+Luckily, we’ve seen a lot of Facebook ads not approved, for a variety of different reasons, and we’ve been able to find workarounds—now, we want to offer up some advice.

 We want to help you go from this…